ai4os/ai4-docs/source/reference/modules.rst

 series of actions for you each time you commit a change in your code.
 This ensures that all the information and builds across the project are always up-to-date with your code.

-This is an example of actions tha are performed by the pipeline:
+This is an example of actions that are performed by the pipeline:

 .. image:: /_static/images/ai4eosc/jenkins.png